What types of lessons are taught at Horse Camp?

 experience.
 They are taught mainly in Western saddles.
 The girls will

-also have lessons in the barn teaching them about horse health,
+also have lessons in the barn which teach them about horse health,

 parts of the horse, parts of the saddles, and barn maintenance.

-We also have lessons every day over riding, vaulting, and quadrille.
+We also have lessons every day covering riding, vaulting, and quadrille.

 Jamie Anderson at Jamie@palomar.camp.